-- At Ka'ūpūlehu, Polanui, Puakō, and in East Maui, we are working to reduce the flow of land-based pollution that threaten the health of reefs, while promoting pono harvesting practices that sustain Hawaiʻi’s unique culture and marine life.
+- At Ka'ūpūlehu, Puakō and East Maui, we are working to build the resilience of the nearshore reefs that sustain Hawaiʻi’s unique culture, marine life and coastal communities.